rodneygauna/TimeAlign/README.md

 ## 🛠️ Future Ideas

+- Support for the remaining US time zones: Hawaii and Alaska
 - Support for international time zones
 - Output formatting for Slack, Markdown, or Google Calendar
 - Dark mode support

 Contributions are welcome!
-Please open an issue or submit a pull request if you'd like to help improve this extension.
+If you'd like to improve this extension, please open an issue or submit a pull request.

 ---